Skip to Content

 I love to use fresh greenery in existing flower pots and containers.

-Mix Fresh with Faux
+Mix Fresh Greenery with Artificial Greenery

 When decorating for an event, such as a Christmas Party, I usually cut inside greenery the week of the event.

 Boxwood works will in containers for the Christmas decor.
+Free Christmas Decorating Ideas with natural evergreens.

 Thanks so much for stopping by today!
 I look forward to sharing my next adventure with you.